develone/mecrisp-pi/README.md

     An extended version of the Hayes-Forth test suite is located in ./testsuite.
 Some of the documentation is in german.

-    Pascal simulator is also in ./common-crosscompiler.
+    Pascal simulator is in ./common-crosscompiler.

 ## INSTALLATION